ustart-dev/ustart/README.md

 # uStart

-ustart is a NodeJS framework for building GraphQL backends using Apollo, Sequelize, Mongoose and other great tools.
+uStart is a NodeJS framework for building GraphQL backends using Apollo, Sequelize, Mongoose and other great tools.
 Check out our site [ustart.dev](https://ustart.dev).

 ## Getting started